'The enemy is the virus, not each other:' Racist taunts cause CDC to cancel COVID study in Minnesota | Wadena Pioneer Journal

 Instead, the state's participation is now ended because "some CDC staff, especially those of color, reported an increasing feeling of anxiety with the field work," according to Deputy Commissioner of Health Dan Huff on an afternoon press call.

+Such surveys had been planned for last week in Staples, Long Prairie and elsewhere in area counties.

-Huff described an incident in which three men in Eitzen, Minn, which is located on the southern border of the state, blocked in the car of the CDC team, then approached while taunting the team.
+Huff described an incident in which three men in Eitzen, near the southern border of the state, blocked in the car of the CDC team, then approached while taunting the team.

 "Racial epithets were used by the men towards the CDC staff," Huff said, "and one of the men held his hand on a holstered gun."